matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 - if Alice could not witness event _M_.`event_id`, reject the message;
 - otherwise, send the message to room _R_ **even if Alice is not a member of room _R_**.

+**Note** This may needs a new API comparable to https://spec.matrix.org/unstable/server-server-api/#knocking-upon-a-room .
+To be specified.

 ### Possible bot behavior

 This section is provided as an illustration of the spec, not as part of the spec.